 Fungal infections within the body

-Fungal infections of the skin, nails, vagina and mouth are quite common, but are rarely serious and don't usually spread deeper into the body.
+Fungal infections of the skin, nails, vagina and mouth are quite common.
+They are rarely serious and don't usually spread deeper into the body.
 If you are otherwise healthy and have a normal immune system, it is rare for fungi to affect internal organs.
 However, fungal infections of the heart, lung, brain and other organs sometimes do occur.
 These internal fungal infections can be serious and, sometimes, life-threatening.

 Various types of fungus can cause internal infections.
 For example: